 - Secondly, Select the “Control Panel” in the search box.

-- You need to click on ‘View by:’ and then choose “Category. “
+- You must click ‘View by:’ and then choose “Category. “

-- Then, click on “Change account type” under ‘User Accounts‘to make changes to your account type.
+- Then, click “Change account type” under ‘User Accounts‘to make changes to your account type.

 - After that, you will notice all the accounts associated with this system.
 Just click on the version you are currently in use.

-- After that, click on the “Change the account type“on the left-hand side.
+- After that, click “Change the account type“on the left-hand side.